opensciencegrid/user-school-2019/docs/materials/day2/part4-ex1-python-built.md

 		executable = run_fib.sh
 		transfer_input_files = fib.py, prebuilt_python.tar.gz

-1. Because we pre-built our Python installation on a machine running Scientific Linux, version 6.something, we should request machines with similar characteristics.
-Add the following line to your submit file as well:

-		:::file
-		requirements = (OpSys == "LINUX" && OpSysMajorVer == 6 )

 1. Submit the job using `condor_submit`.

 1. Check the `.out` file to see if the job completed.